-The numbering used in the schedules to the Particulars & Valuation concur with the numbering of the parcels of land used in a map of Great Ellingham dated 1802.
+The numbering used in the Schedules to the Particulars & Valuation concurs with the numbering of the parcels of land used in a map of Great Ellingham dated 1802.

 Extract from 1802 Map of Great Ellingham.
 Original held at Norfolk Record Office.
 Russell James Colman Plans.
 Cat.
 Ref.
 C/Ca 1/84.
 With kind permission of NRO

-The extract from the 1802 map of Great Ellingham shows the position of the two pieces of land referred as ‘How Fir Pightle’ in the Particulars & Valuation c.1800.
-For ease of reference, I have inserted a black dot.
+The extract from the 1802 map of Great Ellingham shows the position of the two pieces of land referred to as ‘How Fir Pightle’ in the Particulars & Valuation c.1800.
+For ease of reference, I have inserted a black dot on the extract of the map.
 These two pieces of land lie to the south-west of the farmhouse of Great Ellingham Hall.